johnousterhout/aposd-vs-clean-code/README.md

 **UB:**

 I think you and I are just going to disagree on this.
-In general, I believe in the principle of small well-named methods and the separation of concerns.
+In general I believe in the principle of small well-named methods and the separation of concerns.
 Generally speaking if you can break a large method into several well-named smaller methods with different concerns, and by doing so expose their interfaces, and the high level functional decomposition, then that's a good thing.

 * Looping over the odd numbers is one concern.
 * Determining primality is another.